Alfred Sherwood Romer Prize

 • The abstract submission process includes a series of questions to establish eligibility:

-• The winner is selected from finalists onsite and announced at the award banquet.
+• The winner is selected from finalists onsite and announced at the Awards Banquet.

 ROMER PRIZE GUIDELINES